-1. Estimated Number of professional FTE/SYs to be budgeted for this Program
+12. Expending amount of professional FTE/SYs to be budgeted for this Program

-Year Exte nsion Re search
+Year Extension Research

 1862 1890 1862 1890

-2009 31.0 0.0 0.0 0.0
+2007 0.0 0.0 0.0 0.0

-2010 31.0 0.0 0.0 0.0
+2008 0.0 0.0 0.0 0.0

-2011 31.0 0.0 0.0 0.0
+2009 0.0 0.0 0.0 0.0

-2012 31.0 0.0 0.0 0.0
+2010 0.0 0.0 0.0 0.0

-2013 31.0 0.0 0.0 0.0
+2011 0.0 0.0 0.0 0.0

-- 4-H Leadership Projects

-- 4-H projects are planned experiences in which youth develop knowledge, attitudes, skills, and aspirations related to a specific topic.
+• 4-H Leadership Projects4-H projects are planned experiences in which youth develop knowledge, attitudes, skills, and aspirations related to a specific topic.
 Information and research results are disseminated to youth through 4-H projects.
-The 12 4-H leadership projects will be updated and new ones developed.

-- 4-H Club Officer And Committee System

-- 4-H members become leaders through real-life responsibilities as club officers and committee members.
+The 12 4-H leadership projects will be updated and new ones developed. • 4-H Club Officer And Committee System4-H members become leaders through real-life responsibilities as club officers and committee members.
 Officer and committee resources and workshops will be provided.

-- Junior/Teen Leadership Programs

-Resources and education in County 4-H Junior/Teen Leadership programs will enable teens to develop advanced leadership among peer leaders.

-4-H Camp Counselor Opportunities

-Teens will develop advanced leadership abilities by serving as 4-H camp counselors, student assistants and in similar roles.
-Teens will receive training, supervised internships, and practical experience in these roles.

-4-H Teen Boardsmanship / Youth in Governance

-By serving on 4-H boards and representing 4-H on boards of partner organizations, teens gain real-life leadership experience.
-Resources and workshops will be provided to strengthen teen board leadership opportunities.

-4-H Ambassadors & Spokesperson Opportunities

-Ohio 4-H Ambassadors will develop leadership as 4-H youth spokespersons throughout the state.
-Also, county programs such as Awareness Teams, Public Relations Corps and other leadership opportunities will be offered.

-4-H CARTEENS, 4-H TAP, and other 4-H Leadership Emphasis Programs

-Teens will develop leadership through special emphasis 4-H leadership programs such as the 4-H CARTEENS program and the 4-H Teen Action Partnership (TAP) (in which 4-H teen leaders peer-teach violence prevention and personal safety).
+Junior/Teen Leadership ProgramsResources and education in County 4-H Junior/Teen Leadership programs will enable teens to develop advanced leadership among peer leaders. • 4-H Camp Counselor Opportunities Teens will develop advanced leadership abilities by serving as 4-H camp counselors, student assistants and in similar roles.
+Teens will receive training, supervised internships, and practical experience in these roles. • 4-H Teen Boardsmanship / Youth in GovernanceBy serving on 4-H boards and representing 4-H on boards of partner organizations, teens gain real-life leadership experience.
+Resources and workshops will be provided to strengthen teen board leadership opportunities. • 4-H Ambassadors & Spokesperson OpportunitiesOhio 4-H Ambassadors will develop leadership as 4-H youth spokespersons throughout the state.
+Also, county programs such as Awareness Teams, Public Relations Corps and other leadership opportunities will be offered. • 4-H CARTEENS, 4-H TAP, and other 4-H Leadership Emphasis ProgramsTeens will develop leadership through special emphasis 4-H leadership programs such as the 4-H CARTEENS program and the 4-H Teen Action Partnership (TAP) (in which 4-H teen leaders peer-teach violence prevention and personal safety).
 Resources and workshops will be provided.

-4-H Service Leadership

-Ohio 4-H members will develop leadership abilities by planning, conducting, and evaluating 4-H service-learning programs and projects.
-Resources and education will be provided.
+4-H Service LeadershipOhio 4-H members will develop leadership abilities by planning, conducting, and evaluating 4-H service-learning programs and projects.
+Resources and education will be provided. • 4-H Workforce PreparationIntegrated Extension and Research programming will enable 4-H teen participants (and stakeholders) to document high-value workforce abilities gained. • State 4-H Leadership CampLeadership Camp is the epitome of a successful "learn by doing" approach to leadership development, and will be continued. • Ohio 4-H Teen ConferenceA strong leadership dimension will be incorporated into the annual Ohio 4-H Teen Conference, involving approximately 1000 teens per year.

-4-H Workforce Preparation

-Integrated Extension and Research programming will enable 4-H teen participants (and stakeholders) to document high-value workforce abilities gained.

-State 4-H Leadership Camp

-Leadership Camp is the epitome of a successful "learn by doing" approach to leadership development, and will be continued.

-• Ohio 4-H Teen Conference

-A strong leadership dimension will be incorporated into the annual Ohio 4-H Teen Conference, involving approximately 1000 teens per year.

-2. Type(s) of methods to be used to reach direct and indirect contacts
+14. Type(s) of methods will be used to reach direct and indirect contacts

 Extension

-Direct Methods Indirect Methods
+Direct Method Indirect Methods

-Demonstrations One-on-One Intervention Workshop Group Discussion TV Media ProgramsWeb sitesNewsletters
+Workshop Group Discussion One-on-One Intervention Demonstrations Newsletters TV Media Programs Web sites